beyonddasceneee/Computing-Project-DHS2K20/README.md

   When I awoke, I was lying in a hospital bed, with thick bandages wrapped around my jaw.
 Padma and Ms Lim stood over me, a concerned look on their faces.
 "Well, the collector didnt manage to get your eNtiRe mouth off..."
 Padma said. " Ms Lim distracted it long enough so it became dawn before it could do so.
 She called the cops and I pushed you out of the air duct."
 I grabbed my bandages and started to pull.
 I took a nearby mirror and looked at my face.
 I saw long stitch marks around my lips, holding my mouth together.
 That day, I decided never to ever get into commitments i  coudnt fulfil.

   I guess i'll be safe.
 For another year.

+  If you have any other suggestions, you may edit the story and please write down what you edited to make it easier for everyone! :D